posix4e/docker-all-in-one-startup/README.md

 Rules to live by
 --------
 - Someone has to understand how the cluster is managed, but this depends totally on your choice of deployment.
-- No one should deploy to production k8s without being a kubectl expert
+- No one should deploy to production k8s without being a kubectl expert or having it hooked up to CI.
+We choose to do continuous deployment and delivery.
 - Hopefully you aren't using the included docker postgresql in production as it's ephemeral an not backed up.
 Docker-compose will keep it's state if you want.
-Our scripts generally delete the docker-compose version in our example.
+Our scripts generally delete the docker-compose leftoverness .
 - You already have the k8s files so you'll have no trouble using them directly

 Preinstall